pollianaaraujo/devchallenge-projects/404-page/README.md

 ![screenshot](https://i.imgur.com/LtZFqny.png)

-I started learning HTML and CSS a few months ago, so I decided to do an exercise from devchallenge to practice a little what I learned so far.
+I started learning HTML and CSS a few months ago, so I decided to do an exercise from devchallenge to practice what I learned so far.

 I had some difficulty working on a responsive page, but I think I managed to deliver a nice page.